 Slipping the lanyard with the pair of IDs over my head, I walk to the car and open the door for my partner.
 He jumps in the back, waiting for me to lower the window and, soon enough, I see him in the rear view mirror – head out, ears flapping back, and tail rhythmically wagging.
 I swear he is smiling.

 Moose, my chocolate Labrador, and I work in a hospital volunteer brigade dubbed Paws for Patients.
-I believe that while he is ministering to lots of people with fragile health, I am the true beneficiary of his efforts.
+I believe that while he is ministering to people with fragile health, I am the true beneficiary of his efforts.
 Laboring as a therapy animal is Moose’s day job, one that takes up a few hours of his time each week.
 The balance of his leisurely life is spent with me, since we are the ones left in the very quiet house after my husband heads to the office and our daughter leaves for classes.
-As a high school student, with one foot out the door toward college, her departure will soon create a very empty nest.
+As a high school senior, with one foot out the door toward college, her departure will soon create a very empty nest.

 When we are at work, the “pet therapy” we provide is, truthfully, just hanging out with people.
 Although the requirements are largely conversational, I try to approach each session with the professionalism I used to practice daily.
 Since I left the corporate world ten years ago, the only jobs I have held were on the PTA roster, just like so many other women I know who cycle through those while managing motherhood.